 Excuses for missed classes due to illness are not provided by the health center.
 Students must speak directly to their instructors.

 There is no charge for visits to the health center.
-However, students are financially responsible for appointments with the Annville Family Medicine practitioners on campus as well as at the AFM office, prescriptions (not available at the health center), x-rays, laboratory tests, and referrals to off-campus facilities or consultations that are not covered by insurance.
+However, students are financially responsible for appointments with the Annville Family Medicine (AFM) practitioners at the AFM office, prescriptions (not available at the health center), x-rays, laboratory tests, and referrals to off-campus facilities or consultations that are not covered by insurance.
+There is a fee to have a tuberculosis (PPD) test done at the health center.

 All full-time students are responsible for carrying health insurance coverage and for submitting a Medical History Form to health services.
 If you do not currently have health care coverage, you can find a number of plans available for purchase at www.ehealthinsurance.com/health-insurance-companies or through the Affordable Care Act (ACA) Health Insurance Marketplace.
 Note that the College does not recommend any health insurance company or plan.